ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 ## More involved examples
 ### How to get the weekly commit count
 We will issue a *GET /repos/:owner/:repo:/stats/participation* request, that returns the total commit counts for the owner and total commit counts in all (all is everyone combined, including the owner in the last 52 weeks).
-The array order is oldest week (index 0) to most recent week.
+The array order is the oldest week (index 0) to the most recent week.

 {% highlight mathematica %}
 {% raw %}